lverwimp/tf-lm/README.md

 # Installation

 * Python version used: 2.7.5.
 * Install [TensorFlow] (https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
-Note: these scripts are compatible with version 0.11!
-Adapting them to the latest TensorFlow version is still on my to do list.
+These scripts are compatible with version 1.1.
 * Modify the config files in config/: change the pathnames and optionally the parameters.

 # Options